cgyireh1/Calculus_Assignment-1/README.md

 # Calculus_Assignment-1
+## Objective:
-Objective: To implement a Python program that analyzes quadratic functions computes derivatives, identifies critical points, and visualizes the functions.
+To implement a Python program that;

+Analyzes quartic functions,

+Computes derivatives,

+Identifies critical points,

+And visualizes the functions.